Co-Designed Architectures for Modular Superconducting Quantum Computers: Background and Preliminaries

-An alternative approach is to use approximate decomposition using numerical optimization techniques.
+While it is possible to convert circuits in a $\cnot$ basis into the $\sqisw$ basis, it is more efficient to decompose the original unitaries of the algorithm directly into the basis gates. \colorhl[yellow]{$\cnot$ can be realized by 2 $\sqisw$.
+In the best case a unitary can be realized in 2 $\cnot$.
+Conversion would require 4 $\sqisw$, while direct decomposition would require, at worst, 3 $\sqisw$.
+This is particularly bad for unitaries that require 3 $\cnot$ that can be directly decomposed to 2 $\sqisw$, for which conversion would require 6 $\sqisw$, making conversion a 1.3--3$\times$ increase in 2Q gates over direct decomposition.} When direct decomposition for a basis gate has not been solved, an alternative is to use approximate decomposition using numerical optimization techniques.
 An optimizer is run to minimize the distance, or variance between the requested 2Q gate and the approximation, on the candidate circuit structure, either by converging on a set of 1Q gate parameters or expanding the circuit template to include more target 2Q gate instances~\cite{smith2021leap}.
 The primary limitation of numerical decomposition is that for quantum circuits with moderate to large gate counts, it can take orders of magnitude longer time compared to the closed-form substitution rules.
 Nonetheless, numerical decomposition can be helpful to study new basis gates without needing to mathematically derive analytic decomposition rules for each new 2Q basis gate, such as for the fractional durations \isfam gates.

 In the next section the coupling neighborhoods, formed from the combination of modulator and physical connections, are described in more detail.